-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.

-Neglect may occur during pregnancy as a result of maternal substance abuse for example.
-Once a child is born, neglect may involve a parent or carer failing to:

-- Provide adequate food and clothing, shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate caretakers) - Ensure access to appropriate medical care or treatment - It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate caregivers); or ensure access to appropriate medical care or treatment.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-'Keeping Children Safe in Education', September 2022
+'Keeping Children Safe in Education', September 2024